OllieReynolds/beer-run/README.md

 ```

 The output will be in the `dist/` folder.
 You can upload these files to any static host or share them directly.

+## GitHub Pages

+The `vite.config.ts` file is configured with a `base` path so the built files work when served from
+`https://<user>.github.io/beer-run/`.
+After building, you can publish the contents of the `dist/`
+directory to the `gh-pages` branch of your repository or use GitHub Actions to automate the deploy.